MPAS-Dev/compass/docs/users_guide/ocean/test_groups/parabolic_bowl.rst

 The ``default`` test case implements the parabolic bowl test case found in `Thacker 1981 <https://doi.org/10.1017/S0022112081001882>`_.
-The problem consists an initial mound of water which propagtes outward and reflects off a wet/dry boundary in a parabolic-shaped basin.
-The presence of a Corilois factor causes the wave to rotate around the bowl as it oscillates.
+The problem consists an initial mound of water which propagates outward and reflects off a wet/dry boundary in a parabolic-shaped basin.
+The presence of a Coriolis factor causes the wave to rotate around the bowl as it oscillates.
 The bathymetry is given as: